 - Read each of the remaining examples as a class and then have students discuss their predictions and evidence in pairs or small groups.

 - Have groups or pairs report their thinking to the large group.
 Discuss as needed.

 Distribute the worksheet titled “Matching Predictions.”
-Go over the instructions and the example, then have students complete the exercises independently or in pairs.
+Go over the instructions and the example, then have students complete the exercises in pairs.